aanandr/azure-docs/articles/aks/monitor-and-visualize-with-NPM.md

         collect_basic_metrics = false
         collect_advanced_metrics = true
 ```
 Advanced metrics are optional, and turning them on will automatically turn basic metrics collection on.
-Advanced metrics currently include:
+Advanced metrics currently include only:
 - `npm_ipset_counts`

 Learn more about [Azure monitor for containers collection settings in config map](https://aka.ms/azmon-containers-agent-collection-settings-doc)